Last Updated on December 23, 2025 by Christian Heide

 (main photo by Barcelonalemany.com)

-Probably another aspect contributed to the second golden age: the social element of building human towers.
-On the one hand the construction requires strength, coordination, balance, courage and mindfulness.
-On the other it also connects people from different age groups and backgrounds.
-Especially the younger generation has discovered the building of human towers as their new hobbies creating a boom in dedicated clubs like the “Castellers de Barcelona” (founded in 1969).
+Another important factor contributing to this second golden age is the strong social component of building human towers.
+On the one hand, construction requires strength, coordination, balance, courage, and constant awareness of others.
+On the other hand, it brings together people of different ages, genders, and social backgrounds, fostering a deep sense of belonging and cooperation.
+The younger generation in particular has discovered human tower building as a meaningful hobby, sparking a boom in dedicated clubs such as the “Castellers de Barcelona” (founded in 1969).

-In the square, Plaça de Sant Miquel, just next to Plaça Jaume, you will find an interesting piece of art work related to the acrobatic tradition: A stylized version of a human tower.
-This monument for the Castellers was created by local artist, sculptor and author Antoni Llena i Font (born in Barcelona in 1943).
+In Plaça de Sant Miquel, right next to the City Hall on Plaça de Sant Jaume, you will find an interesting work of art related to this acrobatic tradition: a stylized version of a human tower.
+This monument to the castellers was created by the local artist, sculptor, and author Antoni Llena i Font (born in 1943 in Barcelona).
+He wanted to create a monument with twice the height of the human towers to represent the drive to always climb higher.
+He also sought to convey both the fragility and the strength of a castle.

 The shadow of the monument for the human towers